calaldees/teacherEducation/teacherEducation/_the_list.md

     * (Why group work?
 Why scaffold in this way? why choose assessment mechanism)
 * Can justify/evidence what adaptions you have made for which students and why
 * Explicit literacy Literacy/terminology
+* (cant really be planned for, but ...) did you make eye contact with every single student at least once each?

 Lesson Plan (Simplified list)